fortunejs/fortune/README.md

 - Two interchangeable components: the adapter and serializers.
 - The adapter interacts with data storage.
 - Serializers parse requests and render responses (networking optional).
-- Stateless protocol, with events as a side effect.
+- Maps to a stateless protocol, with events as a side effect.

 ## Example